11Charan/11Charan/README.md

 ---

-### 🔐 Decentralized Escrow Platform — Bachelor Thesis
+### 🔐 Decentralized Escrow Platform

-**Blockchain-based escrow for transactions between untrusted parties**
+**Bachelor Thesis — Blockchain-based escrow for transactions between untrusted parties**

-A decentralized application designed to enable secure transactions without requiring the participants to trust each other or rely on a traditional intermediary.
+A decentralized application designed to enable secure transactions without requiring participants to trust each other or rely on a traditional intermediary.

 `Blockchain` `JavaScript` `Web Development` `Smart Contracts`